 If you're working from home, chances are your electric bill is on the rise, and it's only going to go up this summer.
-A smart air conditioner can help you control costs by knowing when you're home and when you're not, and more precisely monitoring and changing the temperature to fit your comfort.
+One of the best smart air conditioners can help you control costs by knowing when you're home and when you're not, and more precisely monitoring and changing the temperature to fit your comfort.

-Those who live in apartments or older houses without central air conditioning need to use in-window, in-wall or split AC units to keep their homes cool when temperatures rise.
-In recent years, companies have added smarts to these systems; you can control these units using your smartphone, and they can also connect to other smart home systems.
+Those who live in apartments or houses without central air conditioning need to use window air conditioners, or in-wall or split AC units to keep their homes cool.
+In recent years, companies have added smarts to these systems; you can control these units using your smartphone, and they can also connect to other smart home systems like Alexa or Google Assistant.
 So, for example, you could program your smart home system to turn on the air conditioner, lower your shades and turn on your lights at a particular time or when the temperature inside gets too hot.

 - Keep your food chilled with the best coolers